kpfleming/arduino-timer/README.md

     if (digitalRead(4)) {
         return { Timers::TimerStatus::reschedule, 5000 }; // to change the repeat interval to 5000 ms
     } else {
-        return { Timers::TimerStatus::repeat }; // to repeat the action - 'completed' to stop
+        return Timers::TimerStatus::repeat; // to repeat the action - 'completed' to stop }
-    }
 }
 ```